-It can be valuable to associate the reconstruction of aphid colonization history with the characterization of their endosymbiotic bacterial community.
-Aphids indeed harbor both obligate symbionts that supply them with the nutrients missing from their diet (Buchner, 1965) and facultative symbionts that can provide various selective advantages in specific environmental conditions (Haynes et al., 2003; Oliver, Degnan, Burke, & Moran, 2010).
-The aphid obligateoaphid endosymbiont bacterium Buchnera aphidicola has strictly codiverged with most aphid species (Emmanuelle Jousselin, Desdevises, & Coeur d’acier, 2009).
-Bacterial markers (e.g., TrpB), along with typical other markers (e.g., CO1 or Cytb for instance), can be used to infer the phylogenetic history of aphid species and to investigate signalof recent range expansions (Popkin et al., 2017; Zhang et al., 2014).
-Beyond the use of bacterial genomes as a way reconstruct aphid phylogeography, the study of the composition of the bacterial populations in aphids might also help assessing help in assessing the importance of facultative bacteria for colonizing new geographic regions.
-Many studies have investigated the variation in bacterial communities associated with the pea aphid (Acyrthosiphon pisum Harris), showing geographical variation, host-specific differentiation and an also association with environmental factors such as temperature (Russell et al., 2013; Tsuchida, Koga, Shibao, Matsumoto, & Fukatsu, 2002; Zepeda-Paulo, Ortiz-Martínez, Silva, & Lavandero, 2018; Leclair et al., 2021).
-The effect of endosymbionts on aphid fitness has been confirmed experimentally in certain cases (e.g., (Frago et al., 2017; Leclair et al., 2016).
-Nevertheless, studies on a global scale in non-model aphid species are still scarce (Zytynska & Weisser, 2016), and there are as of yet no studies simultaneously investigating the migration routes of an aphid species and the changes in symbiotic associations along this route.
+Associating the reconstruction of aphid colonization history with the characterization of their endosymbiotic bacterial community can shed light on the processes of their dispersal.
+Aphids harbor both obligate symbionts that supply them with the nutrients missing from their diet (Buchner, 1965) and facultative symbionts that can provide various selective advantages in specific environmental conditions (Haynes et al., 2003; Oliver, Degnan, Burke, & Moran, 2010).
+The obligate aphid endosymbiont bacterium Buchnera aphidicola has strictly codiverged with most aphid species (Emmanuelle Jousselin, Desdevises, & Coeur d’acier, 2009).
+Bacterial markers (e.g., TrpB), along with other typical markers (e.g., CO1 or Cytb), can be used to infer the phylogenetic history of aphid species and to investigate signals of recent range expansions (Popkin et al., 2017; Zhang et al., 2014).
+Beyond the use of bacterial genomes to help reconstruct aphid phylogeography, the composition of the bacterial populations in aphids might also help to assess the importance of facultative bacteria for colonizing new geographic regions.
+Many studies have investigated variation in bacterial communities associated with the pea aphid (Acyrthosiphon pisum Harris), revealing geographical variation, host-specific differentiation and associations with environmental factors such as temperature, host plants, and natural enemies (Russell et al., 2013; Tsuchida, Koga, Shibao, Matsumoto, & Fukatsu, 2002; Zepeda-Paulo, Ortiz-Martínez, Silva, & Lavandero, 2018; Leclair et al., 2021).
+The effect of endosymbionts on aphid fitness has been confirmed experimentally in certain cases (Frago et al., 2017; Leclair et al., 2016).
+Nevertheless, studies on a global scale in non-model aphid species are still scarce (Zytynska & Weisser, 2016), and there are as of yet no studies simultaneously investigating the colonization routes of an aphid species and the changes in symbiotic associations along this route.